-8.6 Repayment of VAT
+8.6 VAT Repayment

 When the input tax of a business exceeds the output tax in any given accounting period, the difference is refunded to the supplier.
-Legally, refunds should be made within 30 days after lodgement of the return.
 Taxpayers are advised to submit such returns immediately after the accounting period and not wait for the due date.

-In order to detect incorrect claims and to discourage fraud before making repayments, ZRA verifies selected refund claims.
-Every effort is made to ensure that such verifications are done as quickly as possible but some delay may be there before some repayments can be made.
+In order to detect incorrect claims and discourage fraud before making repayments, ZRA verifies selected refund claims.